Tomas looked over at his friend. “Hey, buddy! Look at that look on your face! Good time, huh?”

 Allen’s ribs ached, and his abs wouldn’t obey.
 He strained to swallow enough air to say, “Pun… punish…”

-The giantess’ head slowly emerged over her knees, as she peered down at him.
+The giantess’s head slowly emerged over her knees, as she peered down at him.
 “Oh, right, that whole thing.
 You don’t look too hot.”
 Thick locks of honey-gold hair cast her face in shadow.
 “Think you’re up to it?”

 “Pl−… please… godd−”

 “Don’t call me that, you sad fuck.”
 Brigitte’s expression darkened.
-Her lips pulled back as if she had more to say, but she simply raised her foot on her heel, turned it, and slowly lowered the ball of her sole upon Allen where he sprawled.
+Her lips pulled back as if she had more to say, but she only raised her foot on her heel, turned it, and slowly lowered the ball of her sole upon Allen where he sprawled.
 He gasped in anticipation, watching the broad, callused hills of flesh swing over him, blotting out the lights and the ceiling.
 Little flecks of dust and lint clung to the deep ridges in her skin’s print, dirt spread over her sole like a vast impressionist painting.
 But she simply laid her foot upon him, without force or vengeance or anything.
 It was less like being stepped on than having a payload of meat and bone piled atop him, he felt.

 Later, in the shower, he reflected on what went wrong.
 Was his progress too slow?
 Weeks ago, he had taken his time and dragged it out, sure, because he wanted to rub himself all over her leg, but Brigitte called him out on that and he straightened himself out.
 He scowled, lathering up and rinsing the resizing gel off—now inert, after the difference engine did its work—dwelling on her dark expression at the end, when she rested her foot on him.